 This course is a changing-topic seminar which will examine a variety of current issues, techniques, and problems in criminal justice.
-Offered every other year.
+Offered on an irregular basis.

 CJC 450 Terrorism and Counterterrorism

 This course explores both the causes and consequences of terrorism and the policy tools that state and non-state actors adopt as countermeasures.
 Prerequisites: CJC100.
 Offered every other year.